...

 The common theme here is death and rebirth, signaling that the Fool is on the threshold of this imminent, eternal cycle.

-Prophecy, revelry, excitatory states of joy, and transformational visions known by the god Pan and practiced in wild man, Green Man, and Greek Mysteries rituals allude to the Fool’s capacity of limitless potential and its function as the lightning bolt of desire to take form.
+Prophecy, revelry, excitatory states of joy, and transformational visions are known by the god Pan.
+The rituals practiced in Wild Man, Green Man, and Greek Mysteries allude to the Fool’s capacity of limitless potential and its function as the lightning bolt of desire to take form.

 When all things possible lie before a dreamer, it’s like a sandbox game.
 Anything can be created; any form can be taken.
 This is the Fool’s capability of turning joyous revelation and lightening insight into shape.